MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### IoT solution platform

-To build an IoT solution for your business, you typically evaluate your solution by using the managed app platform approach and build your enterprise solution by using the platform services.
+To build an IoT solution for your business, you typically evaluate your solution by using the managed app platform approach and build your enterprise ready solution by using the platform services.

-Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.

-Platform services let you fine-tune services and control overall costs.
+- Platform services let you fine-tune services and control overall costs.
 It provides all the building blocks for customized and flexible IoT applications.
 You have more options to choose and code when you connect devices, and ingest, store, and analyze your data.
 Azure IoT platform services include the products [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/) and [Azure Digital Twins](https://azure.microsoft.com/services/digital-twins/).

-A managed app platform gives you a simple, predictable pricing structure.
-It lets you quickly evaluate your IoT solution by reducing the number of decisions needed to achieve results.
-The managed app platform takes care of most infrastructure elements in your solution, so you can focus on adding industry knowledge, and evaluating the solution.
-[Azure IoT Central](https://azure.microsoft.com/services/iot-central/) is a managed app platform.
+- A managed app platform gives you a simple, predictable pricing structure.
+[Azure IoT Central](https://azure.microsoft.com/services/iot-central/) is a managed app platform that lets you quickly evaluate your IoT solution by reducing the number of decisions needed to achieve results.
+IoT Central takes care of most infrastructure elements in your solution, so you can focus on adding industry knowledge, and evaluating the solution.

+Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.

 ### IoT Hub tiers